EHDFE/ehdev-shell/README.md

 [![David](https://img.shields.io/david/dev/EHDFE/ehdev-shell.svg)]()

 ## Introduction
-EHD SHELL aims to provide an easy to use gui tool for developers.
+Javis aims to provide an easy to use gui tool for developers.

 TL;DR